ndhorton/rb130/rb139/questions1.md

 test { |prefix| puts prefix + "xyz" }
 ```

+On line 11, we call the `test` method with a `{ ... }` block.

+The `test` method is defined on lines 5-9 with one parameter `block`.
+The parameter is prefixed with the `&` operator, which in this context signifies that `block` is an explicit block parameter.

+An explicit block parameter must be the last parameter in the list.
+The given block is converted to a Proc object and assigned to method-local variable `block`.
+Thereafter, the Proc can be passed around to other methods like any other object.
+The parameter is just a method-local variable like other parameters, can be reassigned, and is not referred to using `&` except in the parameter list.

+Within the body of the `test` method definition, on line 6, we pass the string `"1"` to `Kernel#puts`, which outputs it to the screen.
+Next, on line 7, we call the `display` method with `block` passed as argument.

+The `display` method is defined on lines 1-3 with one parameter `block`, which on this invocation is assigned the Proc object produced by the explicit block parameter of the `test` method.
+It is important to note that a Proc is simply another object, so the `block` parameter of the `display` method is not preceded by `&` in the parameter list.
+It is an ordinary parameter.

+Within the body of the `display` method definition, on line 2, we call `Proc#call` on `block` with the string `">>>"` passed as argument.

+Execution jumps to the Proc's code, defined by the block definition on line 11.
+The string `">>>"` is assigned to the block parameter `prefix`.
+Within the body of the Proc's code, we concatenate `prefix` to the string `"xyz"` and pass the new concatenated string to `puts`.
+This outputs `">>>xyz"`, and `puts` returns `nil` as it always does.
+This forms the return value of the Proc.

+Execution jumps back to the `display` method, and since there is no more code, `display` also returns `nil`.

+Back in the `test` method on line 8, we pass the string `"2"` to `puts`, which outputs it to screen and returns `nil`.
+This forms the return value of the `test` method.

+This example demonstrates how we can use an explicit block parameter to convert a given block to a Proc object, which can be passed to other methods like any other object.

+11m

 22. Describe the flow of execution and output of the code below